 Who wants to travel to Tonga?
-These travel tips by Kate of RTW Travel Guide will show you all you need to know before you go.
+These travel tips will show you all you need to know before booking your trip to Tonga.

 Island Groups of Tonga

 The Tongan Islands are divided into four island groups.